aregsar/softcoverdocker/chapters/how_to_use_softcover_docker.md

 yet_another_chapter.md
 ```

-We can see a number of markdown files (files with the .md extension) listed in the file.
+We can see a number of markdown files (files with the .md extension) listed in this file.

 All these markdown files will have a corresponding file of the same name in the `./chapters` directory.